TriBITSPub/TriBITS/tribits/doc/tribits_tutorial/src/TribitsTutorial_ConvertAProject.rst

-If you are building more than one target in a package you may be accustomed to calling TARGET_LINK_LIBRARY() to tell camke to build the target against some libabry.
-If the library is being built in the same package as your target, you do not need to do this because Tribits will automatically link agains any libraies built in the same package.
-Additionally you do not need to do this for targats built in other packages because tribits will link against any libraries built in packages that the current package depends on.
+If you are building more than one target in a package you may be accustomed to calling TARGET_LINK_LIBRARY() to tell camke to build the target against some library.
+If the library is being built in the same package as your target, you do not need to do this because Tribits will automatically link against any libraies built in the same package.
+Additionally you do not need to do this for targets built in other packages because tribits will link against any libraries built in packages that the current package depends on.
 If you are calling TARGET_LINK_LIBRARY() then it is either redundant, or it indicates